 Nandi-Ndaitwah urges Africa to advance human capital for development

-The Deputy Prime Minister and Minister of International Relations and Cooperation Netumbo Nandi-Ndaitwah on Sunday said for Africa to realise Agenda 2063, human capital must be developed to end hunger, domestic and gender violence, conflicts, and war on the continent.
+The Deputy Prime Minister and Minister of International Relations and Cooperation, Hon Netumbo Nandi-Ndaitwah on Sunday said for Africa to realise Agenda 2063, human capital must be developed to end hunger, domestic and gender violence, conflicts, and war on the continent.

 Speaking at Africa’s women’s day commemoration and 60th anniversary of the Pan-African Women Organisation (PAWO) in Windhoek, Nandi-Ndaitwah said the above-mentioned are threats and the biggest enemies of Africa’s development that must be dealt with decisively as they are undermining the mental capacity of Africans.